GrismPatel/Web_Camera_Motion_Detection/README.md

 • Using Open CV (computer Vision) Python build an application that detects moving objects from computer Camera.
 • After quitting the application, it creates interactive graph which shows time and frame when object entered and existed the video frame.
 • Time of entry and exist are added to the Excel file (.csv), if the file does not exist it will be created.
-• Plotting.py creates interactive graph from csv file (bokeh library)
+• Plotting.py creates interactive graph from csv file (bokeh library) and WebcamMotion.py detects the motion.